EURO GOVT-Bunds hit new high as debt, growth worries persist

 "Maybe the road gets a little bumpier from here but as long as the uncertain, risk-averse environment continues there is scope for the Bund future to rise and yields to test and possibly fall below record levels."

-Yields on Italian and Spanish debt maintained their recent push lower.
-Ten-year Italian paper hit a 6 1/2-week low of 4.89 percent before rising back to 4.92 percent.
-Equivalent Spanish yields fell to their lowest since February at 4.91 percent and were last at 4.94 percent.
+Yields on Italian and Spanish debt maintained their steady push lower.
+Ten-year Italian paper was trading at a 6 1/2-week low of 4.89 percent, while equivalent Spanish yields fell to their lowest since February at 4.91 percent.

-Debt issued by both countries has outperformed since the European Central Bank stepped in to buy their bonds in a bid to drive yields down from unsustainable levels.
-Traders said ECB activity in the market has been thinner in recent days, with one saying his bank had received no enquiries this session.
+Debt issued by both countries has outperformed since the back of the European Central Bank stepped in to buy their bonds in a bid to drive yields down from unsustainable levels.
+Traders said ECB activity in the market has been thinner in recent days, with one saying they had received no enquiries this session.

 The low appetite for risk was evident across asset classes as European equities fell, following declines in Asia.